htslin103/Random-Number-Generator/README.md

 Windows Server 2016: Standard and Datacenter.

 ## Usage Instructions
-1. Go to the location where you have saved the Random Number Generator folder
-2. Click on the Random Number Generator folder, then the bin folder, then the Debug folder.
+*Click on the green Code button and click "Download Zip" *Go to the location where you have saved the Random Number Generator zip and extract it *Once extracted, click on the Random-Number-Generator-main folder, then RandomNumberGenerator, then the bin folder, then the Release folder, then the net6.0 folder
-The file path should look similar to this: YourStoredLocation\Random Number Generator\Random Number Generator\bin\Debug

-3. Double click the Random Number Generator.Exe executable.
+ The file path should look similar to this: YourStoredLocation\RandomNumberGenerator\RandomNumberGenerator\bin\Release\net6.0 *Double click the Random Number Generator.Exe executable.
 The program will now run.

 ## Testing